A minimal wake-vortex model explains formation flight of flapping birds: Discussion

-Here we develop necessary details to model the total force generated by the leader's vortical wake on the follower.
+\matmethods{Here we develop necessary details to model the total force generated by the leader's vortical wake on the follower.
 We develop an approximate form for this force for an arbitrary leader-follower configuration, as described in Fig. \ref{fig:wake_structure}.
 The follower is modeled as a lifting line which is oriented in the spanwise $\hat{y}$ direction, has fixed streamwise and vertical coordinates $x^*$ and $z^*$, and is endowed with some circulation distribution.
-In principle, invoking the Kutta-Joukowsky theorem \cite{cummings2015applied,bai2014generalized} and integrating along the span in a blade-element sense, this wake-induced force may be written as
+In principle, invoking the Kutta-Joukowsky theorem \cite{cummings2015applied,bai2014generalized} and integrating along the span in a blade-element sense, this wake-induced force with respect to a given leader-follower up/down configuration may be written as

 where the integral is taken across the span of the lifting line.
-Here, $\vec{v}(y;x^*,z^*)$ is the wake-induced velocity in the $(x,z)$ plane at a given point $(x^*,y,z^*)$ along the span, and $\vec{\Gamma}(y;x^*,z^*)$ encodes the spanwise circulation distribution.
+Here, $\vec{v}_{\rm{uu,ud,du,dd}}(y;x^*,z^*)$ is the wake-induced velocity in the $(x,z)$ plane at a given point $(x^*,y,z^*)$ along the span, and $\vec{\Gamma}(y;x^*,z^*)$ encodes the follower's spanwise circulation distribution.
 For computational tractability during the optimization procedure, we approximate this integral via a trapezoidal approximation with a single interval: